jtsu/merakiDeviceReboot/README.md

 * run: 'python3 rebootDevices.py'

 ## Python Docker Container
-* If you need a python environment with the required libraries and applications, files to build a docker container have also been posted.
+* If you need a python environment with the required libraries and applications, files to build a docker container have been posted to the python_container folder.

 ## Additional Information
 * Get your Meraki API Key: